ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

 - If we didn't check for errors, the rest of the server code would run even though it couldn't use the server port.
 - The above code makes the socket **reuse the port** when it's bound.
 That means now we can stop and restart the server and there will be no errors.

+`SOL_SOCKET`is a constant used in socket programming to specify that the options being set or retrieved apply at the socket level, as opposed to a protocol level.

+- It's used with `setsockopt`and `getsockopt` functions to set or get options that are applicable to all types of sockets, regardless of the communication protocol chosen (e.g., TCP, UDP).
+- Essentially, `SOL_SOCKET` specifies that the options are to be interpreted by the socket layer itself, not by any specific protocol implementation.

 `(void *)&reuse`

 The reason for casting it to a different pointer type, such as `(char *)` or more appropriately `(void *)`, is primarily historical and due to the generic interface of `setsockopt`.
 The function is designed to accept a wide variety of option values, and thus it expects a pointer to `void` to accommodate this flexibility.